Home Christ Family Mission Links Downloads Contact

 • Harold A. Baker, Plains of Glory and Gloom and/or Visions Beyond The Veil (Osterhus Publishing) ISBN 088368019X

 Some will find these last two older books unfamiliar and perhaps uncomfortable in style.
 Harold Baker was a missionary to Tibet and China 1911 to 1950.
 Harold and Josephine founded Adullam Rescue Mission for street children in Yumam Province.
-The boys aged six to eighteen begin to have spiritual experiences including visions of heaven and hell.
+Boys in this home aged six to eighteen begin to have spiritual experiences including visions of heaven and hell.

 Changing the World: